zwang695/alexa-skills-list/skills/B01HYMQBMC/README.md

 * *Help*

 Test your ophthalmology knowledge with multiple choice questions, including anatomy, physiology, genetics, and more.
+Prepare for FRCOphth, MRCSI, FEBO, OKAP, ICO, and other examinations.

 ***